 It may seem early, but starting these conversations with elementary school children is appropriate.
-Youth can experiment with drugs and alcohol even in elementary school, and it’s a great time to start clearly communicating about your family’s expectations around drug and alcohol use.
+Youth can experiment with drugs and alcohol, even in elementary school.
+This is a great time to start clearly communicating about your family’s expectations around drug and alcohol use.

-Since these topics can be hard to discuss, and having a solid relationship with your child can help ensure that youth follow the standards you set as a family.
+These topics can be hard to discuss, so having a solid relationship with your child can help ensure that youth follow the standards you set as a family.
 EveryDay Strong is a mental health initiative in Utah County that aims to give parents the tools they need to create meaningful relationships with their children.
 One important way to improve relationships is to focus on the needs of the child.

-1. The base is physical needs, which includes basic needs such as food, water, or sleep.
+1. First, the base is physical needs, which includes basic needs such as food, water, or sleep.

-2. The next portion is safety.
+2. The following section is safety.
 This goes beyond physical safety, but emotional safety as well.
 Is the child safe to feel or fail?
 Are they safe to be themselves?

 3. Next is connection.
 Do they have meaningful connections with the adults in their lives?
 Do they have friends or teachers who care about them?

 4. After this is confidence.
 This is a child’s belief in their own abilities to be successful.

 5. Once these needs are fully met, only then will a child thrive.